 The defined benefit asset or liability comprises the present value of the defined benefit obligation (using a discount rate based on high quality corporate bonds), less past service costs and less the fair value of plan assets out of which the obligation is to be settled.
 Plan assets are not available to the creditors of the Company, nor can they be paid directly to the Company.
-Fair value is based on market price information.
+On 19 September 2024, the trustees liquidated the scheme's assets and used the proceeds to purchase an annuity.
+Prior to this buy-in transaction, the fair value of plan assets was based on market information.
+Following the buy-in transaction, the fair value of the insurance policy has been based on the value of the related insured liabilities.
 The value of any net defined benefit asset recognised is restricted to the sum of any past service costs and the present value of any economic benefits available in the form of refunds from the plan or reductions in the future contributions to the plan.